karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

     TWEET IN ENGLISH:"""
 ```

+LangChain will combine the multiple summarized chunks into a single text and replace the _{text}_ placeholder with it, and afterwards it will sent the resulting prompt to Azure OpenAI to generate the tweet.

 ## **5. Post the new tweet using the Twitter Api**

-Once we have the tweet we are going to create, we can use the Python library [tweepy](https://www.tweepy.org/) to create it via the Twitter API.
+Once we have the tweet we are going to create, we can use the Python library [tweepy](https://www.tweepy.org/) to create it.

 In the following code block, we are posting the new tweet to Twitter using tweepy and returning the tweet URI to the client.
 As you can see, the code is descriptive enough.